Salinas, California: History

 The conversion of grazing land to crops and the coming of the rail road in 1868 to transport goods and people was a major turning point in the history and economic advancement of Salinas.
 Dry farming of wheat, barley, and other grains as well as potatoes and mustard seed was common in the 1800s.
 Chinese labor drained thousands of acres of swampland to become productive farmland, and as much early farm labor was done by Chinese immigrants, Salinas boasted the second largest Chinatown in the state, slightly smaller than San Francisco.
 Irrigation changed farming in Salinas to mainly row crops of root vegetables, grapes and sugar beets.
 Many major vegetable producers placed their headquarters in Salinas.
 Driven by the profitable agricultural industry, Salinas had the highest per capita income of any city in the United States in 1924.

 During World War II, the Salinas Rodeo Grounds was one of the locations used as a temporary detention camp for citizens and immigrant residents of Japanese ancestry, before they were relocated to more permanent and remote facilities.
 One of seventeen such sites overseen by the Wartime Civilian Control Administration, the Salinas Assembly Center was built after President Roosevelt issued Executive Order 9066, authorizing the removal and confinement of Japanese Americans living on the West Coast.
 The camp opened on April 27, 1942, and held a total of 3,608 people before closing two months later on July 4.
+Of the 300 Japanese-American families in Salinas before the war, only 25 returned following internment.

 Following World War II major urban and suburban development converted much farmland to city.
 The city experienced two particularly strong growth spurts in the 1950s and 1960s, and again in the 1990s and early 2000s.
 Aerial photographic interpretation indicate such major conversion of cropland to urban uses over the time period 1956 to 1968, while the city annexed the adjacent communities of Alisal and Santa Rita during this time.
 The Harden Ranch, Creekbridge and Williams Ranch neighborhoods constituting much of the city's North-East were built almost exclusively between 1990 and 2004.

 Salinas was also the birthplace of writer and Nobel Prize laureate John Steinbeck.
 The historic downtown, known as Oldtown Salinas, features much fine Victorian architecture, and is home to the National Steinbeck Center, the Steinbeck House and the John Steinbeck Library.

 Major development took place in the 1990s, with the construction of Creekbridge, Williams Ranch, and Harden Ranch.